 Houtman shares the stories of these women with beautiful writing and photography in this large-format book.
 Why Women Hunt would be a great gift for any woman who is considering going hunting, or for any non-hunter to better understand why we love hunting and our connection to the outdoors.
 Men will enjoy reading this book too.
 Especially if they have a wife, sister, or daughter who hunts, (or is considering hunting) to help them better understand their motivations and challenges.
 All hunters will enjoy the book’s great writing and photography.

 Become a Mentor

 One of the common barriers that many of the women cited that prevents more women from hunting, is access to a mentor to show them the ropes.
-Hunting requires equipment, a lot of specialized knowledge and land access.
-If you grew up hunting with a parent who mentored and supported your hunting development, it’s easy to take that for granted.
-Think of starting to hunt as an adult with no prior knowledge of hunting.
+Hunting requires equipment, a lot of specialized knowledge, and land access.
+If you grew up hunting with a parent who mentored and supported your hunting development.
+It’s easy to take that for granted, but just think of starting to hunt as an adult with no prior knowledge of hunting.
 It’s a daunting idea.
 Hunters have an outsized impact on funding habitat and conservation efforts.
 As a result, it’s critical that our hunting way of life continues in sufficient numbers.

 Why Women Hunt Book Details

 - Why Women Hunt – $49.95 – Click Here to Order